 Add a boost of umami to pasta and pizza with these easy, Low FODMAP Roasted Tomatoes.
-Just three simple ingredients – cherry tomatoes, garlic-infused olive oil, and sea salt!
+Just three simple ingredients – cherry tomatoes, garlic-infused oil, and sea salt!

 If you haven’t tried roasting tomatoes, go try this recipe now!
 Not only are these Low FODMAP Roasted Tomatoes delicious on their own, but they also add a pop of color and flavor to pasta dishes, pizza, appetizers and more!